Free shipping on all orders

 "I think the best way to approach staff development is to guide teachers in reflecting on their own practice, give them the opportunity to try out some new strategies, share thoughts and ideas, and then think about where the new ideas could fit in with or change their beliefs.
 Reflection is a big part of working with teachers.

 Rose is married with two grown children, Brian and Ann.
-She and her husband, Allan, live in Chester County, PA.
-She enjoys gardening and golf, and of course, reading.
+She and her husband, Allan, live in Chester County, Pennsylvania.
+She enjoys gardening, golf, and, of course, reading.
 "I have been trying to learn how to play golf for a few years now.
 Going through the process of learning something new that doesn't come easily or naturally to me has given me new insights into what some kids go through who struggle with reading and/or writing.
 I have been reminded of the whole learning process and the importance of modeling and guided practice."